hackclub/some-assembly-required/README.md

 </p>

 #### Hexadecimal
-_Note: fill this out_

-All numbers in assembly language are represented by hexadecimal Our usual numbers are base 10

-When you see 125 as a number, you can think of that as:
+All numbers in assembly language are represented by hexadecimal Our usual numbers are base 10 so when you see 125 as a number, you can think of that as:
 - (10 * 10^2) + (2 * 10^1) + (5 * 10^0)
 - 100 + 20 + 5 = 125

-Hex is base 16, which means is 0-9, A-F for 10-15
+Hex is base 16, which means is the available digits are 0-9 and A-F (for 10-15).
+Each digit is the value of the digit (0-15 where 10-15 are represented by A-F) times 16 to the power of the position of the digit (starting with 0 from the right).

-When you see 7D, you can think of that as:
+7D would translate to:
 - D = 13
-- (7 * 16^1) + 13
+- (7 * 16^1) + (13 * 16^0)
 - 112 + 13 = 125